 3. Massage the toner into your skin and gently press the palm of your hands onto your face for a few seconds to help your skin absorb the toner.

 A good hydrating toner also makes the perfect hydrating mask that is great through out the year.
 Check out this old entry on how to make your own.

-I have the Skin Conditioner Lotion Co (left in the picture).
+I have the CO version, which is mostly for moisture.
 It contains marine collagen to help with skin cell turnover and to keep the skin soft and elastic.
 Like most hydrating toners, it is clear, fragrance-free and slightly acidic.
 I apply this on my face every day after cleansing and it makes my skin so soft and supple!
-Plus at $7, you get a 360ml bottle which is good for 60 uses (it is recommended that you use 6ml with 4 pieces of cotton pads each time).
+Plus at $7, you get a 360ml bottle which is good for 60 uses (it is recommended that you use 6 ml with 4 pieces of cotton pads each time).
 Thumbs up!

 This toner from the Fenatty series contains Fresh Moist Collagen, Sweet Pea extract and a Moist Holding function to keep your skin hydrated, soft and free from environmental damage.
 The texture is slightly sticker than the Naris Up and Kose lotions but still gets absorbed pretty fast.
-My skin feels smooth and hydrated when I use this and like all Fancl products, it does not contain any preservatives, sterilizers, petroleum surfactants, fragrances and mineral oil so it is suitable for all skin types, including those with sensitive skin.
-The only drawback is the 60 day expiration date.
+My skin feels smooth and hydrated when I use this.
+Like all Fancl products, it does not contain any preservatives, sterilizers, petroleum surfactants, fragrances and mineral oil so it is suitable for all skin types, including those with sensitive skin.
+The only drawback is the 60-day expiration date.
 Unless you can commit to using this on a daily basis (which you should anyways), the product may go to waste.

 This can be found in a lot of skincare products and its well-known moisturizing and soothing properties makes it the perfect toner for all skin types.
 You can also find rosewater at most drugstores for less than $10.
-I highly recommend you ladies give this a shot.
+Highly recommended!